deargle/deargle.github.io/_security_assignments/lab_hashing_and_symmetric_encryption.md

 ## Hashing

 Find a file and hash it with multiple hashing algorithms (e.g., using md5deep.exe, sha1deep.exe, and sha256deep.exe, command-line tools installed on the windows vm).

 * You can use "hash-me.txt" on the Windows vm desktop
 * Shft+Right-click on the desktop and choose "Open PowerShell window here"
-* The command-line tools are available on the "path", which means you can type their name followed by the filename to get a hash.
+* The command-line tools are available from this prompt, which means you can type their name followed by the filename to get a hash.
 E.g., "md5deep hash-me.txt"

 <div class='alert alert-info'>
 <p>If you're not using the lab VM, you can download the command-line tools yourself from <a href='https://github.com/jessek/hashdeep/releases/download/v4.4/md5deep-4.4.zip'>here</a>.